rexcfnghk/pricing-store/README.md

 ## Installation for local development

-1. `docker compose up` (this builds and deploys up a local Redis container and the pricing store API container)
+1. `docker compose up`
+   - This builds and deploys
+      - A Redis container hosted on port `6379`
+      - The pricing API hosted on port `3000`
+      - A Swagger UI hosted on port `80`

 ## Endpoints exposed